ALA Division Presidents' Programs, Chair Programs, and other Featured Speakers

 Monday, June 25, 2:30pm – 4:30pm

 GLBTRT will host an interactive panel presentation about intersectionality and how it affects the future of Libraries, including staff development and recruitment/retention, community participation, and the ever-strengthening roles our profession has in transforming our libraries and communities into spaces that meet the diverse needs of all people in a complex, dynamic and even dangerous political environment.
+Get details and add to your schedule.

 (GODORT) Government Information for a Cynical Citizenry